Cough

 Most coughs are harmless and go away on their own, but if yours lasts for over a week or you have difficulty breathing, please see a doctor.
 Coughs can be treated in a variety of ways, depending on the cause.

 If your doctor can’t find a cause for your cough, they may order additional tests.
+This could include:

 • A chest x-ray to assess whether your lungs are clear.

-• •Blood tests to evaluate for infection, monitor immune response, or determine a possible allergic cause.
+• Blood tests to evaluate for infection, monitor immune response, or determine a possible allergic cause.

 • Sputum or mucus analysis for signs of bacteria or tuberculosis infection.